Your child will go to school for at least 13 years of his life.

 The unit or a typical classroom: You can choose to place your child in an autism unit with other autistic children or you can place your child in a typical classroom and request the help of an aide.
 There are many pros and cons to both sides.
 We found that although the unit provided us with some peace of mind, it was very overwhelming for our son.
 He picked up behaviors from other children (as I’m sure the others did from him)

-When we moved him to the typical room with an aide, the environment was still overwhelming for him (in different ways) and he really did best work outside of a classroom environment with the help of his aide.
+When we moved him to the typical room with an aide, the environment was still overwhelming for him (in different ways) and he really did the best work outside of a classroom environment with the help of his aide.
 The aide is with your child throughout the day and functions as a bridge, helping your child to be more successful in school.
 Needless to say, it is critical you have a good & close relationship with this person.

 We have not actually been to private school, outside of pre-school.
 From my understanding, you have some rights based on where you live but you are limited.
 Most of your success will depend on your relationship with the school and the teacher.

-With homeschool, you are able to custom fit curriculum, learning style and organization of day.
-Many of the struggles your child has faced in the school system will be eliminated simply because of environment.
+With homeschool, you are able to custom fit curriculum, learning style and organization of the day.
+Many of the struggles your child has faced in the school system will be eliminated simply because of the environment.
 You can work to your child’s natural motivations, which is critical.

 Even the best, most dedicated, most talented teachers cannot possibly customize their teaching to every child’s individual motivation when they face a roomful of students, each of whom has sharply divergent interests.